amir20/phantomjs-node/README.md

     console.log(requestData.url);
 });
 ```
 It is important to understand that the function above executes in the PhantomJS process.
 PhantomJS does not share any memory or variables with node.
 So using closures in javascript to share any variables outside of the function is not possible.
 Variables can be passed to `#property` instead.
 So for example, let's say you wanted to pass `process.env.DEBUG` to `onResourceRequested` method above.
-You could this by:
+You could do this by:

 ```js
 page.property('onResourceRequested', function(requestData, networkRequest, debug) {